IgorMundstein/WinMemoryCleaner/README.md

 ### Processes excluded from optimization

-- You can build a list of processes to ignore when memory is optimized.
+- You can build a list of processes to ignore when memory is optimized

 ### Optimization hotkey (Global)